 Students who quarantine on campus will be monitored each 24 hours by the health clinic for any change in their mental or physical health through the use of telehealth.
 Food will be dropped off and left outside.
 The student can expect minimal exposure to others during this time as staff will need to be protected from potential exposure.

-If a student tests positive for coronavirus, roommates and housemates of students who live in multiple occupancy residences will also be asked to quarantine for 14 days.
+If a student tests positive for coronavirus, roommates and housemates of students who live in multiple occupancy residences will also be asked to quarantine.
 Transylvania will work with the Lexington-Fayette County Health Department on contact tracing notifications.
 More information is available by clicking on the button below or viewing this PDF file.

 As part of the Healthy at Transy plan, the university’s Reopening Steering Committee established the following guidelines for return to campus:

 - Students will be asked to provide documentation of health insurance coverage prior to arrival on campus.
 Any student without health insurance will be provided guidance and non-financial assistance in securing health insurance.

 - Regular temperature and symptom check protocols will be implemented across campus daily through the Transylvania app Health Pass function

 - Students are encouraged to bring their own thermometer for daily symptom checking.
 A limited number of thermometers will be available on campus.

 - Contact tracing protocols and technologies are being developed and will be implemented in conjunction with the Lexington-Fayette County Health Department if necessary.